 “Procedure: The charge nurse shall be responsible for notifying the attending physician and the resident’s responsible family members or legal representatives when a change occurs in the resident’s condition.
 These changes shall include significant changes in physical, mental or psychosocial status as well as any accident that results in injury.”

 Des Plaines Illinois Nursing Home Abuse Lawyers

-If your loved one has suffered neglect, abuse or mistreatment while residing at Presence Nazarethville or any other Illinois nursing facility, do not hesitate to contact Rosenfeld Injury Lawyers at (888) 424-5757.
+If your loved one has suffered neglect, abuse or mistreatment while residing at Presence Nazarethville or any other Illinois nursing facility, do not hesitate to contact Rosenfeld Injury Lawyers LLC at (888) 424-5757.
 Our Des Plaines elder abuse attorneys can arrange a free, no-obligation consultation to discuss the merits of your financial claim.

 We accept all nursing home neglect cases, wrongful death lawsuits and personal injury claims for compensation through contingency fee arrangement.
 This means that all of our legal fees are paid only after we negotiate your acceptable out of court settlement or successfully resolve your case in front of a judge and jury in a lawsuit trial.
 All information you share with our law offices remains confidential.